sophiagn/moodtracker/README.md

 # moodtracker

-Run `pip install eel` in th project directory.
+Run `pip install eel` in the project directory.